ahmed-dev-mo/Ahmed-Dev-Mo/README.md

 **`Passionate Developer`**

 Hope your day is going well!
 It is a pleasure to welcome you to my portfolio.
 I am all about design and development, having more than 4+ years of experience in various things such as website development, moblie application development and even dabbling in UI/UX design.
 I am recent graduate and recently completed a bachelors in Software engineering at the Univeristy of Westminster.
-Aside from programming, you'll find me enjoying watching, playing and chatting about football.⚽️.
 At this point, you've undoubtedly figured out that I enjoy coming up with new ideas and methods to contribute to the digital world.
 Please feel free to browse around my projects and email me at ahmed.dev.mo@gmail.com :v:

    <p align="left">